mcgooz/SousChef/README.md

 The page where users can create their profile.

 ##### user_dashboard.html
-The user's personal dashboard where they can update their profile picure, recipe images and delete recipes they have created.
+The user's personal dashboard where they can update their profile picture, recipe images and delete recipes they have created.

 #### Template Tags